 I also worry sometimes, but then I think about the good things and my worries go away.

 If you have already tried those, you know that they don't work.
 And if you are at the stage where you are considering trying them, let me save your time and spare you from disappointment.
-Instead, please read on, to learn some evidence-based strategies to deal with anxiety.
+Instead, please read on, in Part 4 you will learn some evidence-based strategies to deal with anxiety.